IARCbioinfo/TCGA_germline-nf/README.md

 	sudo mv nextflow /usr/local/bin
 	```

-2. Install [annovar](http://annovar.openbioinformatics.org/en/latest/) and move the perl script `annotate_variation.pl` in your path.

 #### Description

 This program takes in input a TCGA data-like folder of VCF files, _e.g._ `myfolder` containing all `/ids_sample1/sample1.vcf`, `/ids_sample2/sample2.vcf`, `/ids_sample3/sample3.vcf`, etc.
 Then it filters out germline variants from these VCF files, with a minimum coverage `--min_DP` and variant allelic fraction `--min_af`.
-After that it reformats these files into annovar inputs (by cancer type) and finally annotates the files and output them in a result folder (`--out_folder`).
+After that it reformats these files into annovar inputs (by cancer type) and output them in a result folder (`--out_folder`).

 #### Execution
 Nextflow seamlessly integrates with GitHub hosted code repositories: